Large scale Russian offensive possible in January, Ukraine says | Law-Order

 Russia has massed more than 94,000 troops near Ukraine's borders and may be gearing up for a large-scale military offensive at the end of January, Ukraine's defence minister told parliament on Friday, citing intelligence reports.

+Moscow has in turn accused Ukraine and the United States of destabilising behaviour and suggested that Kyiv might be preparing to launch its own offensive in eastern Ukraine, which the Ukrainian authorities strongly deny.
 The deputy speaker of Russia's upper house of parliament denied Moscow was planning any offensive operation in eastern Ukraine and said Moscow would do all it could to prevent a major escalation in the region, the Interfax news agency reported.
-Moscow has in turn accused Ukraine and the United States of destabilizing behavior and suggested that Kyiv might be preparing to launch its own offensive in eastern Ukraine, which the Ukrainian authorities strongly deny.

-Blinken said it was likely that Presidents Joe Biden and Vladimir Putin would speak soon.
-Work is underway to arrange a video call between them, the Kremlin said on Friday, a day after their top diplomats met to discuss the Ukraine crisis.
+Work is under way to arrange a video call between them, the Kremlin said on Friday, a day after their top diplomats met to discuss Ukraine.
 Ukraine's ties with Russia collapsed in 2014 after Moscow-backed forces seized territory in eastern Ukraine that Kyiv wants back.
 Kyiv says some 14,000 people have been killed in fighting since then.
-Since the latest crisis started, Moscow has set out demands for legally binding security guarantees from the West that NATO will not admit Ukraine as a member or deploy missile systems there to target Russia.

-Ukraine says Russia has no say over its ambitions to join the NATO alliance and dismissed any security guarantees as illegitimate.
 "Escalation is a likely scenario, but not inevitable, and our task is to prevent it," Reznikov said.
 "We must make the price of escalation unacceptable for the aggressor."
+(Additional reporting by Tom Balmforth and Vladimir Soldatkin in Moscow; Writing by Matthias Williams; Editing by John Stonestreet and Alison Williams)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)